KeithTheEE/TwitterEventBot/ROADMAP.md

  - Write up an install explaination/requirements [tweepy==3.5.0, numpy==1.14.3, matplotlib==3.0.3, nltk==3.3, scipy==1.1.0, scikit_learn==0.21.2]
 #### Testing
  - Build "simulate twitter" from recorded events.
 Adjust to recent events.
 Sepperate out all api calls and file saves to prevent rerecording already seen data.
+ - Using almost all of the above, make an offline mode to
  - Add a quietMode flag to all api calls, making testing easier